-- (A) If, after a license is issued to a Primary Management Official or a Key Employee, the Commission receives notice from the NIGC that the Primary Management Official or Key Employee is not eligible for licensing and employment, the Commission shall: - (1) Immediately suspend the license; - (2) Provide written notice of the suspension and proposed revocation to the licensee; - (3) Provide written notice of a time and place for a hearing on the proposed revocation of the license to the licensee; - (4) Conduct the hearing in accordance with Section 413 of this Ordinance and applicable regulations; and - (5) Notify the NIGC of its decision to revoke or reinstate a license within forty-five (45) days of receipt of notice from the NIGC that the person is not eligible for licensing and employment as a Primary Management Official or Key Employee. - (B) If, after the issuance of any Gaming license, the Commission receives or discovers reliable information indicating that any licensed employee, official, or vendor may no longer meet the applicable eligibility standards to retain such license, the Commission shall immediately notify the licensee, in writing, of the suspension and proposed revocation of such license and shall afford the licensee an opportunity for a hearing, conducted in accordance with Section 413 of this Ordinance. - (C) Following a revocation hearing, the Commission shall decide whether to revoke or reinstate the license at issue.
-The Commission shall notify the NIGC of its decision to revoke or reinstate a license within 45 days of receiving notification from the NIGC that a Primary Management Official or Key Employee is not eligible for employment. - (D) The Commission may temporarily suspend a license without a hearing for up to fifteen (15) days in those cases where such extraordinary action is essential to protect the public safety or the integrity of Gaming and such action shall be taken only in those emergency cases where there is a clear need for these extraordinary measures.
-Such licensee shall be provided an opportunity for a hearing before an emergency suspension is extended. - (E) A license suspension shall be effective only upon a specific order issued by the Commission to the licensee, the Board, and the employing Gaming Facility.
-A license shall not be suspended for more than sixty (60) days.
-If the Commission does not fully reinstate the license or set a hearing on the revocation or conditional reinstatement of the license within sixty (60) days of the initial suspension, such suspension shall be considered a final determination and subject to appeal.
+- (A) If, after a license is issued to a Primary Management Official or a Key Employee, the Commissioner receives notice from the NIGC that the Primary Management Official or Key Employee is not eligible for licensing and employment, the Commissioner shall: - (1) Immediately suspend the license; - (2) Provide written notice of the suspension and proposed revocation to the licensee; - (3) Provide written notice of the time and place for the hearing on the proposed revocation of the license to the licensee; - (4) Notify the NIGC of the decision to revoke or reinstate a license within forty-five (45) days of receipt of notice from the NIGC that the person is not eligible for licensing and employment as a Primary Management Official or Key Employee. - (B) If, after the issuance of any Gaming license, the Commissioner receives or discovers reliable information indicating that any licensed employee, official, or vendor may no longer meet the applicable eligibility standards to retain such license, the Commissioner shall immediately notify the licensee, in writing, of the suspension and proposed revocation of such license and shall notify the licensee of the right to a hearing, conducted in accordance with Section 413 of this Ordinance. - (C) Following a revocation hearing, the Commissioner shall notify the NIGC of the decision to revoke or reinstate a license within 45 days of receiving notification from the NIGC that a Primary Management Official or Key Employee is not eligible for employment. - (D) The Commissioner may temporarily suspend a license without a hearing for up to fifteen (15) days in those cases where such extraordinary action is essential to protect the public safety or the integrity of Gaming and such action shall be taken only in those emergency cases where there is a clear need for these extraordinary measures.
+Such licensee shall be provided an opportunity for a hearing before an emergency suspension is extended. - (E) A license suspension shall be effective only upon a specific order issued by the Commissioner to the licensee, the Tribal Court, and the employing Gaming Facility.
+A license shall not be suspended for more than sixty (60) days, and the Tribal Court must set a hearing on a suspension within fifty-three (53) days of the initial suspension.

-Section 413.
-License Hearing
+Section 413 License Hearing

-- (A) The Commission shall set a hearing on a proposed suspension, revocation or conditional reinstatement of a license in accordance with regulations approved by the CBC and promulgated hereunder and shall notify the licensee and CNE's designated agents for such notices, in writing, of a time and a place for such hearing. - (B) No more than seven (7) days after a licensing hearing, the Commissioners shall issue a final written determination to revoke or to reinstate the license, with or without conditions, and shall forward such determination to the licensee, the CNE, and the NIGC.
+- (A) The Tribal Court shall set a hearing on a proposed suspension, revocation or conditional reinstatement of a license in accordance with regulations approved by the CBC and promulgated hereunder and the Commissioner shall notify the licensee and CNE's designated agents for such notices, in writing, of the time and a place for such hearing. - (B) No more than seven (7) days after a licensing hearing, the Tribal Court shall issue a final written decision to revoke or to reinstate the license, with or without

-(C) The right to a revocation hearing vests only when a Gaming license is granted pursuant to this Ordinance, once the Ordinance has been approved by the NIGC.
+- conditions, and shall forward such determination to the Commissioner, the licensee, the CNE, and the NIGC. - (C) The right to a revocation hearing vests only when a Gaming license is granted pursuant to this Ordinance, once the Ordinance has been approved by the NIGC.

-Section 414.
-Retention of License Records
+Section 414 Retention of License Records

-The Commission shall retain, for no less than three (3) years from the date of termination of employment, the following documentation for each Primary Management Official and Key Employee:
+The Commissioner shall retain, for no less than three (3) years from the date of termination of employment, the following documentation for each Primary Management Official and Key Employee: